Bletchley: Road

-Bus
+Buses

-Bletchley is MK's main southern interchange point for cross-city and rural bus services.
-The town is served by Arriva buses 4, 5, 6, X2/X3, LOOP and M6; Z&S Transport bus 50; Red Rose bus 100; and Red Rose bus 162.
+Bletchley is Milton Keynes's main southern interchange point for cross-city and rural bus services.
+The town is served primarily by Arriva Herts & Essex and Red Rose Travel, which connect the area with Aylesbury, Luton Airport, the city centre and Wolverton.

-The town's main bus station is located on South Terrace, just east of V7 Saxon Street in Central Bletchley.
+The town's main bus station is on South Terrace, just east of V7 Saxon Street in Central Bletchley.

-MK City Council also operates an on demand bus service known as "MK Connect", which serves the whole MK unitary authority area, including Bletchley.
+The city council also operates an on-demand bus service known as MK Connect, which serves the whole MK unitary authority area.

 Sport and leisure

 Stadium MK, home of Milton Keynes Dons, is at the northern edge of the town.
-This area also contains what is known as the "MK1" shopping centre.
-This includes shops, restaurants, and an Odeon cinema (which moved to MK1 from The Point building in Milton Keynes Central in 2015).
+This area also contains what is known as the MK1 shopping centre, including shops, restaurants and an Odeon cinema.

-Bletchley has a second football club, Milton Keynes Irish F.C., as well as a rugby union club, Bletchley RUFC, both of which play at Manor Fields just south of Fenny Stratford.
+The town has a second football club, Milton Keynes Irish F.C., as well as a rugby union club, Bletchley RUFC; both play at Manor Fields, just south of Fenny Stratford.

 Bletchley Leisure Centre was completed in 2009, replacing the original 1970s building.

-Political representation

-Bletchley is divided between three electoral wards of Milton Keynes City Council, consisting of Bletchley East (3 Labour), Bletchley West (3 Labour) and Bletchley Park (3 Labour), and is in the parliamentary constituency of Buckingham and Bletchley.

-ONS built up area

-For the 2011 census, the Office for National Statistics designated a "built up area sub-division", being that part of Milton Keynes that is west of the A5 and south of the A421, some 1073.5 ha.
-At the 2011 census, the population of the area was 37,114.

-For the 2001 census, it designated a (larger) "urban sub-area" that approximates to the boundaries of the former Bletchley Urban District Council at the time of the designation of Milton Keynes.
-It also included that part of Winslow Rural District that fell within the designation.
-In outline, the ONS Sub-area consisted of Bletchley and Fenny Stratford Civil Parish, West Bletchley Civil Parish and part of Shenley Brook End Civil Parish (specifically Furzton, Emerson Valley, Tattenhoe and Snelshall).
-At the 2001 Census, the population of the Sub-area was 47,176.